 Hatton is a tiny city located in the state of North Dakota.
 With a population of 777 people and just one neighborhood, Hatton is the 71st largest community in North Dakota.
-Much of the housing stock in Hatton was built prior to World War II, making it one of the older and more historic cities in the country.
+Hatton has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

 Occupations and Workforce

-Because occupations involving physical labor dominate the local economy, Hatton is generally considered to be a blue-collar town.
-35.92% of the Hatton workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Hatton is a blue-collar town, with 35.92% of people working in blue-collar occupations, while the average in America is just 27.7%.
 Overall, Hatton is a city of service providers, transportation and shipping workers and sales and office workers.
 There are especially a lot of people living in Hatton who work in healthcare suport services (10.99%), office and administrative support (10.72%) and teaching (9.12%).

 Setting & Lifestyle